Blog -

 If you ever need to adjust or disable the integration in the future, you can do so from your Zapier dashboard.

-Set up conditional logic for the Pipedrive WordPress integration
+Set up your Pipedrive WordPress integration today

 With Gravity Forms and the official Gravity Forms Zapier Add-On, you can create customizable web forms that pass data to Pipedrive in a number of different ways.